hapax/hapax.github.io/assets/simple-physics.md

 bouncing off each other elastically.
 They can attract and repel one another, and particle size is no longer the relevant parameter.
-Instead, this will be given by an effective area called the *cross-section* $\sigma$:
+Instead, this will be given by an effective area or *cross-section* $\sigma$:

 $$